kateolmstead/unity-sdk/README.md

 * Firing a Rich Data callback in your game
 * Or in the simplest case, just close the placement, provided that the **Close Button** has been configured correctly.

 Rich Data is a JSON message that you associate with your message creative.
-When the player presses the message, the PlayRM SDK bubbles-up the associated JSON object to an implementation of the interface, `IFrameDelegate` associated with the frame.
+When the player presses the message, the PlayRM SDK bubbles-up the associated JSON object to an implementation of the interface, `IFrameDelegate` associated with the placement.

 ```csharp
 public interface IFrameDelegate